suirifyprotocol/suirify/docs/redeploy-playbook.md

 ### 5.1 Security groups

-- Parent host SG: allow ALB health checks on TCP 4000, allow Nitro vsock (no SG needed for vsock itself), allow SSH from admin IPs.
+- Parent host SG: Allow inbound TCP 4000 (ALB Health CHecks)
-- ALB SG: allow inbound 443 from the internet, outbound 4000 to parent host SG.
+- Internal Traffic: Since we use localhost via `--network host` for the Parent->Enclave connection, no Security Group rules are needed for the app-to-enclave communication.

 ### 5.2 Application Load Balancer